-It’s commonly understood that high conductivity electrode materials (Classes 1 & under the ISO 5182 system) are ideal for welding low conductivity workpieces.
-And conversely, high conductivity metals require electrodes with lower conductivity such as refractory metal electrodes referred to as the Class 3 electrodes under ISO 5182.
+It’s commonly understood that high conductivity electrode materials (Classes 1 and 2 under the ISO 5182 system) are ideal for welding low conductivity workpieces.
+And conversely, high conductivity metals require electrodes with lower conductivity, such as refractory metal electrodes referred to as the Class 3 electrodes under ISO 5182.

 Despite these principles, no single electrode material excels at every application.
 For example, refractory metal electrodes are perceived, often mistakenly but with some merit, to crack or delaminate at the tip due to thermal cycling.
-While true if selected to spot weld truly unsuitable high resistivity work-piece metals, there are strategies to eliminate tip delamination and in applications where it is successful, the refractory’s advantages of surviving high current, high repetition cycling makes them indispensable.
+While true if selected to spot weld truly unsuitable high resistivity workpiece metals, there are strategies to eliminate tip delamination.
+In applications where it is successful, the refractory’s advantage of surviving high current, high repetition cycling makes them indispensable.

 Problems with high conductivity electrodes can be found in precipitation hardened alloys, such as chromium copper (CrCu).
-During use the repeated heat cycling has been found to cause further diffusion of the precipitates into the copper matrix which leads to an increase in electrode hardness and ultimately to a reduction in electrical conductivity.
-This metallurgical transformation during use can be managed, however, and the advantages of the Class 1 & Class 2 remain compelling for the right work-piece metals being welded.
+During use, the repeated heat cycling has been found to cause further diffusion of the precipitates into the copper matrix, which leads to an increase in electrode hardness and ultimately to a reduction in electrical conductivity.
+This metallurgical transformation during use can be managed, however, and the advantages of the Class 1 and Class 2 remain compelling for welding the right workpiece metals.

 To learn more about the variables involved in choosing the right resistance welding electrodes for your resistance spot welding application, download our free white paper on Resistance Welding Electrode Materials: Selecting the Right One for Your Application.